docker/docs/datacenter/ucp/2.2/guides/user/services/use-domain-names-to-access-services.md

 ---
 title: Use domain names to access services
 description: Learn how to configure your services to make them accessible using a hostname instead of IP addresses and ports.
-keywords: ucp, services, http, dns
+keywords: ucp, services, http, dns, https, routing
 redirect_from:
 - /datacenter/ucp/2.1/guides/user/services/use-hostnames-to-access-your-service/
 ---

-You can make it easier for users to access your HTTP and HTTPS services, by making them accessible from a domain name, instead of an IP address.
+You can make it easier for users to access your HTTP and HTTPS services by making them accessible from a domain name, instead of an IP address.

 ![http routing mesh](../../images/use-domain-names-2.svg)

-In this example, we're going to deploy a Wordpress service and make it accessible to users at `http://wordpress.example.org`.
+In this example, we're going to deploy a WordPress service and make it accessible to users at `http://wordpress.example.org`.

 ## Enable the HTTP routing mesh